Curating a Model

 Implement IMPROVE benchmark data

-To use IMPROVE benchmark Drug Response Prediction data, data loaders are provided.
+To use IMPROVE benchmark data, functions to load the data are provided.

 • Download benchmark dataset.
 This should be in the input folder for preprocess